Fibre Takes The Spotlight For Fibre February

 - Different grains like oats, barley, rye

 - Nuts and seeds like almonds and sunflower seeds

 - Foods that contain inulin such as garlic, artichokes and asparagus

-- Psyllium extracted from plant ago ovato which is added to foods to increase the fibre content in foods such as the entire Lo-Dough product range
+- Psyllium extracted from plant ago ovato which is added to increase the fibre content in foods such as the entire Lo-Dough product range

 How can we increase our fibre intake?

 Now you know what fibre is, why it is good for you and which foods are the best sources, here are some ways you can increase the fibre in your diet:

 - Try to eat your 5 (or 7) fruit and veg a day by adding more veg to your meals and snacking on fruit

 - Add beans and lentils to stews, curries, soups and salads

 - Swap white bread, pasta and rice for wholegrain versions